SGAC-GSA – New Navigation Horizons Scholarship

 - All submissions must be in English.

-- The video (uploaded on YouTube or any cloud storage site) and CV (unlocked PDF document under 5 MB) shall be submitted via the Scholarships Submission Form.
-You will need to belogged in as an SGAC member to access this page - http://www.spacegeneration.org/log-in.
+- The video (uploaded on YouTube or any cloud storage site), CV and essay (unlocked PDF document under 5 MB) shall be submitted via the Scholarships Submission Form.
+You will need to be logged in as an SGAC member to access this page - http://www.spacegeneration.org/log-in.

 - The scholarship is open for all students and young professionals from European countries.
 Participants must be SGAC members, between the ages of 18 to 35 inclusive by 3 April 2017.